-There are many ways to spice up an Italian marinara or pasta dish, but definitely one of our favorites is to go directly for the meatball.
+There are many ways to spice up an Italian marinara or pasta dish, but definitely, one of our favorites is to go directly for the spicy Italian meatball.
 Building the spice into the meat itself pairs deliciously with a mild marinara sauce.
 It’s a mouth explosion: sweet, spicy, tangy, and meaty.

-Spicy Italian meatballs don’t take a lot of extra work either.
+Spicy Italian meatballs don’t take a lot of extra work, either.
 Adding a little crushed red pepper and cayenne pepper powder during different steps fires up both the meat as well as the onion and garlic used in the mixture.
 Feel free to adjust the amount of spice used in the recipe, too.
 The amounts listed in the recipe are guidelines that lead to a very eatable level of spiciness.

 - Preheat the oven to 350 degrees Fahrenheit.